-Configure Docker agents
+Configure agents

-If you installed Datalore using Docker, you can change the default agents configuration by mounting a config file into /opt/datalore/configs/agents-config.yaml inside the Datalore container.
+You can change the default agents configuration by mounting a config file into /opt/datalore/configs/agents-config.yaml inside the Datalore container.
 This config has the following format:

 By default, <name-of-agents-network>